gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 such as libxml2 or lxml; it uses the standard library for solved work such as [regular-expression matching](https://docs.python.org/3/library/re.html).

-Dependency-free does not mean reimplementing every primitive.
-Native HTML-domain state belongs in the C core; a solved general-purpose operation can remain in Python's standard library.
-Avoiding libxml2 or lxml keeps ownership of the tree layout and free-threading model inside turbohtml, where the optimizations can rely on them.
+The dependency boundary puts native HTML-domain state in the C core and leaves solved general-purpose operations in Python's standard library.
+Avoiding libxml2 or lxml keeps ownership of the tree layout and free-threading model inside turbohtml, where the optimizations depend on them.

 Measurements decide whether an optimization ships. pyperf compares turbohtml with native implementations in C and Rust, plus tools written in Go.
 The design borrows the [lexbor](https://github.com/lexbor/lexbor) and